Namish68/delta-demo/README.md

 # delta-demo
-For learning git and github
+For learning git and github.